Set your kids up for success with these top Putonghua picks.

 One of the most useful gifts you can give a child is the ability to speak more than one language, and here in Hong Kong it’s so easy to expose your little linguist to two, three or even more foreign tongues.
 In this roundup, we’ll be exploring the different ways in which kids can learn Chinese here in the 852, with playgroups, classes and tutors to help them on their way to fluency.
 Your kids are sure to go from monoglots to Mandarin masterminds in no time!
 So yi, er, san – let’s go!

-Located in Wan Chai, Beijing Mandarin offers a plethora of classes from 2 to 3.5 year olds, as well as test prep for teenagers facing big exams.
-There are four pipeline programmes to choose from Baby First Chinese, My Fun Chinese, My Fun Chinese-Higher and My Smart Chinese (for teens).
+Located in Wan Chai, Beijing Mandarin offers a plethora of classes from 2 to 3.5-year-olds, as well as test prep for teenagers facing big exams.
+There are four pipeline programmes to choose from – Baby First Chinese, My Fun Chinese, My Fun Chinese-Higher and My Smart Chinese (for teens).
+These are available in-person and online.
 It offers exam prep, private tuition and advanced Chinese as well, so you can bet your kid’s Mandarin needs will be taken care of here.

 Kumon centres offer Chinese lessons which are sometimes challenging but you’ll certainly see results.
 Kumon Chinese works on Chinese characters, vocabulary, grammar, writing and reading with worksheets and also audio CDs – you’ll have a little polyglot in no time.
 Do your research and see if Kumon is right for you and your kids.
 For convenience, it has numerous locations around the city.